bitmark-inc/bitmark-sdk-js/README.md

 #### Methods
 * *fromBuffer(Buffer)* - returns a fingerprint string from buffer content
 * *fromString(string)* - returns a fingerprint string from string content
+* *fromStream(ReadStream)* - returns a promise which then callback with the fingerprint

 --